AshrafEhab/BLOG-API-APPLICATION/README.md

 | PUT | `/comment/edit/:id` | Edit a comment | Required |
 | DELETE | `/comment/delete/:id` | Delete a comment | Required |

-**Additional Notes**

-* Error handling should be implemented for all routes.
-* Consider using a versioning strategy for the API.
-* Refer to the actual code for detailed implementation and validation logic.